FuelLabs/sway-libs/libs/strings/storage_string/SPECIFICATION.md

 ### `len()`

-Returns the length of the string stored in storage.
+Returns the length of the `String` stored in storage.

 ### `clear()`

-Clears a stored string in storage.
+Clears a stored `String` in storage.